Skip to Content

 First step: frying onions in a pan.

-What you need for this Mujadara recipe
+What ingredients go into this Mujadara recipe

-Optional you can add:
+Optional you can add finely chopped garlic.

 Combining cooked rice with garlic and spices.